-Well done and thank you to the Voluntary Transport Drivers for living our values.
+Well done and thank you to Joy Duprey and The Diana Team for living our values.

 Our staff and volunteers are our greatest asset, many demonstrating fantastic dedication and care on a daily basis.
 The Valued Star awards help you to say thank you to them.